nipype/pydra/new-docs/source/index.rst

 .. code-block:: bash

    $ pip install pydra

 Pre-designed tasks are available under the `pydra.tasks.*` package namespace.
 These tasks are implemented within separate packages that are typically specific to a given shell-command toolkit such as FSL_, AFNI_ or ANTs_, or a collection of related tasks/workflows (e.g. `niworkflows`_).
 Pip can be used to install these packages as well:

 .. code-block:: bash

    $ pip install pydra-fsl pydra-ants

-Of course, if you use Pydra to execute commands within toolkits, you will need to either have those commands installed on the execution machine, or use containers environments (see `Environments <../explanation/environments.html>`__) to run them.
+Of course, if you use Pydra to execute commands within non-Python toolkits, you will need to either have those commands installed on the execution machine, or use containers to run them (see :ref:`Software environments`).

 Tutorials and notebooks